Eamateli/Managment_System_for_Hotels/README.md

 MANAGEMENT SYSTEM FOR HOTELS USING DJANGO

 1. Create a new django project
-      * Create a new django project where you want it: <pre>
+      * Create a new django project where you want it:
 ```python
 # Your Python code goes here
 def hello_world():